Patpetcharat/TMDB-Search/README.md

 - Compatible with the latest versions of Chrome, Firefox, and Safari.
 - Compatible with Chrome browser for Android 5.1
 - Compatible with IE11
-- Although this app should be compatible with IE9+, IE9 and IE10 are currently throwing a javascript error that prevents the
+- Although this app should be compatible with IE9+, IE9 and IE10 are currently throwing a javascript error that prevents the search results from displaying
 - Currently untested on iOS